 - Sales Area information: maintained on quote level and taken from SAP CFC.
 This includes Sales Org, Distribution Channel, and Division.

-- Pricing Date and Requested Date: Maintained on MX Quote.
+- Pricing Date and Requested Date: Maintained on DSP Quote.

 The first step is to go to Actions→ ERP Helpers→ ERP Sales Doc